higuri/tscwatch.vim/README.md

     2 example.ts|3 col 12| error TS2304: Cannot find name 'bar'.
     [Quickfix List] tsc --watch example.ts

-### Use tscconfig.json
+### Use tsconfig.json

-If you have 'tscconfig.json' in the current directory you can start tscwatch by simply running
+If your project has 'tsconfig.json' you can start tscwatch by simply running

     :TscWatchStart

+> `tsc` searches for the tsconfig.json file starting in the current directory and continuing up the parent directory chain.

 Instalation
 -----------

+### Prerequisite

+* Vim compiled with Python 3+ support

+You can check by

+    $ vim --version | grep +python3

 ### Vundle